gustaveroussy/sopa/docs/tutorials/cli_usage.md

 For this tutorial, we use a generated dataset.
 You can expect a total runtime of a few minutes.

 The command below will generate and save it on disk (you can change the path `tuto.zarr` to save it somewhere else).
 If you want to load your own data: choose the right panel below.
-For more information, refer to this [FAQ](../../faq/#what-kind-of-inputs-do-i-need-to-run-sopa) describing which data input you need, or see the [`sopa read`](`../../cli/#sopa-read`) documentation.
+For more information, refer to this [FAQ](../../faq/#what-kind-of-inputs-do-i-need-to-run-sopa) describing which data input you need, or see the [`sopa convert`](`../../cli/#sopa-read`) documentation.

 === "Tutorial"
     ```sh
     # it will generate a 'tuto.zarr' directory
-    sopa read . --sdata-path tuto.zarr --technology toy_dataset
+    sopa convert . --sdata-path tuto.zarr --technology toy_dataset
     ```
 === "Xenium"
     ```sh
     # it will generate a '/path/to/sample/directory.zarr' directory
-    sopa read /path/to/sample/directory --technology xenium
+    sopa convert /path/to/sample/directory --technology xenium
     ```
 === "MERSCOPE"
     ```sh
     # it will generate a '/path/to/sample/directory.zarr' directory
-    sopa read /path/to/sample/directory --technology merscope
+    sopa convert /path/to/sample/directory --technology merscope
     ```
 === "CosMX"
     ```sh
     # it will generate a '/path/to/sample/directory.zarr' directory
-    sopa read /path/to/sample/directory --technology cosmx
+    sopa convert /path/to/sample/directory --technology cosmx
     ```
 === "PhenoCycler"
     ```sh
     # it will generate a '/path/to/sample.zarr' directory
-    sopa read /path/to/sample.qptiff --technology phenocycler
+    sopa convert /path/to/sample.qptiff --technology phenocycler
     ```
 === "MACSima"
     ```sh
     # it will generate a '/path/to/sample/directory.zarr' directory
-    sopa read /path/to/sample/directory --technology macsima
+    sopa convert /path/to/sample/directory --technology macsima
     ```
 === "Hyperion"
     ```sh
     # it will generate a '/path/to/sample/directory.zarr' directory
-    sopa read /path/to/sample/directory --technology hyperion
+    sopa convert /path/to/sample/directory --technology hyperion
     ```